spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-service-points-cart-feature.md

 {% info_block warningBox "Verification" %}

-Please follow the steps below to complete the process:
-1. Prepare two product offers for the same product, one with support for pickup shipment type and a connection to the service point, and another without support for pickup shipment type.
+1. Prepare two product offers for the same product:
+  1. With support for the pickup shipment type and a connection to a service point.
+  2. Without support for the pickup shipment type.
-2. Add the product offer that does not support the pickup shipment type to the cart.
+2. Add the product offer 2 to cart.
-3. Proceed to the checkout-data resource in the GLUE API.
+3. Proceed to the `checkout-data` resource in the GLUE API.
 4. Select a service point for the item.
-5. Send a POST request to the checkout-data resource.
+5. Send the `POST checkout-data` request.
 6. Check that the selected service point is returned in the response.
-7. Lastly, make sure that the product offer has been replaced with the one that has the service point connection.
+  Make sure the product offer 2 has been replaced with the product offer 1.

 {% endinfo_block %}